-If it’s an expensive class, you probably want to make sure that you can get at least a partial refund if you drop the class two weeks in if you change your mind or something comes up.
+If it's an expensive class, you probably want to be sure that you can get at least a partial refund if you drop the class two weeks in should you change your mind or should something come up.

-Since it’s computer-based, the class may have operating system or browser requirements.
-You don’t want to sign up for a class only to find that you can’t make it work on your computer!
+Since it's computer-based, the AP class might have specific operating system or browser requirements.
+You don't want to sign up for a class only to find that you can't make it work on your computer!

 He looks like he'd be a great online AP teacher.
 Very modern.